 When should I choose native over cross-platform development?

-Native development is the best option if you need high performance, better UI/UX, and deep hardware integration.
+Native development is best if you need high performance, better UI/UX, and deep hardware integration.

 What are the biggest mobile app security concerns?